 There are lots of details that go into a good HR program.
 It can be overwhelming to know where to start, what to keep, what to add, and what to change.
 You can take some steps to make getting there a little easier, though.

-1. Philosophies about people and work
+1) Philosophies about people and work

-This is the keystone; the piece that holds everything else in place.
+This is the keystone– the piece that holds everything else in place.
 The beliefs of individuals in charge of making and enforcing the policies and practices that guide the organization are what the HR system will be built upon.

-If you’re looking to do better HR, it may be time to take a deep look at your policies and practices to see if they are aligned with what leaders deem is important.
+If you’re looking to do better HR, it may be time to take a deep look at your policies and practices to see if they are aligned with what leaders deem important.
 Any misalignment will send mixed messages and lead to confusion and frustration.

-2. Using HR best practices
+2) Using HR best practices

-3. Benchmarking to competition
+3) Benchmarking to competition

-It is a good business practice to audit your books and your security systems, but have you ever audited your HR function?
+It is good business practice to audit your books and your security systems, but have you ever audited your HR function?

 A thorough assessment of your HR policies, practices, and procedures is the key to ensuring you are doing good HR.
-It can also allow organizations who are doing HR poorly to progress to doing HR well.
+It can also allow organizations who are doing HR poorly to develop to doing HR well.